 Conclusion

 By using CTU level derivation, the latency between luma and chroma decoding is removed.
 According to the experiments, this modification has ignorable coding performance impact.
 Thus, it is suggested to adopt it in the next version of VVC draft.

+The modification of the spec.